microsoft/onnxruntime/docs/tutorials/web/index.md

      * **The model is too large** and requires higher hardware specs.
 In order to do inference on the client you need to have a model that is small enough to run efficiently on less powerful hardware.
      * You don't want the model to be downloaded onto the device.

-     You can also use the onnxruntime-node package in the backend of an elctron app.
+     You can also use the onnxruntime-node package in the backend of an electron app.

    * Inference on server using other language APIs.
 Use the ONNX Runtime packages for C/C++ and other languages.